 CPAs generally don’t perform market valuations.
 They don’t run a competitive process.
 They don’t source or qualify buyers.

-The M&A broker does what the other two don’t: they bring the business to market.
+The business broker does what the other two don’t: they prepare the business for the market, approach buyers and manage the transaction process.

 Market valuation